 Governments, as amended, along with related pronouncements.
-The GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The Commission is not subject to regulation by federal or state utility regulatory bodies such Federal Energy as the Regulatory Commission or the Nevada Public Service Commission.
+The GASB is the accepted standard-setting body establishing governmental accounting and financial reporting principles.
+Commission is not subject to regulation by federal or state utility regulatory bodies such Federal Energy Regulatory the Commission or the Nevada Public Service Commission.